bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
-          IoT project fail 75% of the time because it's technically challenging to fuse product sensor and corporate data together into new workflows.
-          Above sits between your real-time IoT and corporate data sources to enable creation of new, automated processes.
+          IoT project fail 75% of the time because it's technically challenging and costly to fuse product sensor and corporate data into new workflows.
+Above sits between real-time IoT and corporate data sources to enable creation of new, automated processes.
         content_align: left
         actions: []
         actions_align: left